podobinskip/monkeBLOCK/README.md

-*: monkeyBLOCK determines the trustworthiness of a URL using SSL Lab's ssl checker ("https://api.ssllabs.com/api/v3/analyze?host=URL").
+*: monkeBLOCK determines the trustworthiness of a URL using SSL Lab's ssl checker ("https://api.ssllabs.com/api/v3/analyze?host=URL").
 Webpages with a poor SSL grade or lack of HTTPS will be blocked by default.

 # DISCLAIMER
 monkeBLOCK IS NOT A PERFECT POP-UP AND REDIRECT BLOCKER.
 IT SHOULD NOT BE USED AS A STANDALONE SECURE BROWSING TOOL.
 BY USING monkeBLOCK, ALL RESPONSIBILITY FALLS ON THE USER.